Beyond the Thesis With Papa PhD

 This episode’s resources:

-If you enjoyed this conversation with Leslie, let her know by clicking the link below and leaving her a message on Linkedin:Send Leslie Berntsen a thank you message on Linkedin!Click here to share your key take-away from this interview with David!
+If you enjoyed this conversation with Matteo, let him know by clicking the link below and leaving him a message on Linkedin:Send Matteo a message on Linkedin!Click here to share your key take-away from this interview with David!

 You might also like the following episodes: